Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This question focuses on what will really matter—how does a particular problem impact the way the team operates and how is the team adapting to the situation?

-## Thinking back to people you’ve seen do this work previously, what differentiated the ones who were good from the ones who were really great at it?
+## Thinking back to People you’ve Seen Do This Work Previously, what Differentiated the Ones Who Were Good from the Ones Who Were Really Great at It?

 ### Who to Ask:
 Peer / Teammate